rackerlabs/rackspace-how-to/content/cloud-servers/launch-a-windows-web-farm-with-web-deploy.md

 ### Introduction

-This article is intended for system administrators with at least an intermediate skill level when working with Windows Server&reg; 2012 operating system operations and administration.
+This article is intended for system administrators with at least an intermediate skill level working with Windows Server&reg; 2012 operating system operations and administration.

-You cannot launch an Internet Information Services (IIS) Web Farm by using the Microsoft&reg; Web Farm Framework&reg; (WFF) in IIS8.
+You cannot launch an Internet Information Services (IIS) web farm by using the Microsoft&reg; Web Farm Framework (WFF) in IIS8.
 Microsoft says that they are not abandoning the WFF technology, but they have not provided a solution.

-However, this article shows you how to use Web Deploy and PowerShell&reg; scripts to keep your web content in sync while you manage it from a single master server.
+However, this article shows you how to use Web Deploy and PowerShell&reg; scripts to keep your web content synced while you manage it from a single master server.
 This process is not as quick or GUI-friendly as WFF, but it uses official Microsoft technology and keeps your web content synced.